iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

 Once you press 'OK', a file explorer should appear.
 Find the ``your-flight-control-board_default.px4`` file that you built and select it.
 The flashing process should begin.

-Enabling and IFCI Your Flight Controller
+Enabling IFCI on Your Flight Controller
 ===================================================

 Once the flashing is complete, connect to your flight controller with QGroundControl and go to the parameters menu.
 In the parameters menu :red:`search for 'vertiq'`.
 The parameter ``VERTIQ_IO_CFG`` :blue:`should appear`.
 Once you find this, :green:`set it to the serial port that you plan on using`, save, and reboot the flight controller as instructed by QGroundControl.